IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 Jovanna is a wife and a mom of two.
 Outside of work you can find her spending time with family out in the sun, crocheting, reading, in the kitchen, or trying to fake it as a modern homesteader.
-First Responder Trauma Counselors is proud to provide all of our member agencies with this extremely “Culturally Aware” professional.
+First Responder Trauma Counselors is proud to provide all of our member agencies with this extremely “culturally aware” professional.